Dog Cancer Diet Guidelines

 Rough Macronutrient Guidelines

-It can be hard to get a home-diet right – it may not be nutritionally adequate on its own, especially if you aren’t using a recipe formulated by a nutritionist, or if you’re not following the recipe exactly.
+It can be hard to get a home diet right – it may not be nutritionally adequate on its own, especially if you aren’t using a recipe formulated by a nutritionist or not following it exactly.

-In a study investigating 27 home-prepared recipes for dogs, none of them met the AAFCO or NRC Recommended Amounts for all essential nutrients.1
+In a study investigating 27 home-prepared recipes, none met the AAFCO or NRC Recommended Amounts for all essential nutrients.1

 Protein and Fat Guidelines